phongduong/my-portfolio/data/posts/update-state-in-svelte.md

 numbers[numbers.length] = numbers.length + 1;

 // Update object property
-foo.bar = 'baz';
+foo.bar = "baz";
 ```

 This quote from Svelte describes exactly how updating states works

-> A simple rule of thumb: the name of the updated variable must appear on the left hand side of the assignment - Svelte
+> A simple rule of thumb: the name of the updated variable must appear on the left hand side of the assignment